 We may share our spaces with dogs but we have a different language for experiencing the world.
 Creating a bond with your dog is the most essential way you can support them throughout their life.
-Learning their communication signals is the key to developing this rapport and respect for their needs.
+Learning their communication is the key to developing this rapport and respect for their needs.

-The Canine Communication session is 1 hour in home or at our location in Spotswood and is $100 (incl gst) for a limited time and includes
+The Canine Communication session is 1 hour in home or at our location in Spotswood and is $100 (incl gst) and includes

 Please get in contact if you would like to discuss any of these details. firstname.lastname@example.org